replicatedhq/docs/docs/packaging-an-application/admin-commands.md

 This is the command that the user will specify on the command line.
 When `shell_alias` is defined, shell aliases will also be created for each individual admin command.

 ### command
 This is the actual command that will be executed inside the container when the alias is invoked through the replicated CLI.

 ### run_type
 Specify `exec` to execute the command in the currently running container.
 This is currently the only option.

 ### component
-Required only when using the Replicated scheduler.
-Unavailable in other schedulers.
-This identifies the component under which the container image is defined.
+* Replicated (required): This identifies the component under which to run the command.
+* Swarm: unavailable
+* Kubernetes: unavailable

-### image
+### service
-Required only when using the Replicated scheduler.
-Unavailable in other schedulers.
-This identifies the image whose container will be used to run the command.
-This will not create a new instance of the container; the command will run inside the existing container.
+* Replicated: unavailable
+* Swarm (required): This identifies the service under which to run the command.
+A container will be chosen at random to run the command in.
+* Kubernetes: unavailable

 ### selectors
+* Replicated: unavailable
+* Swarm: unavailable
-Required only when using the Kubernetes scheduler.
-Unavailable in other schedulers.
-This is a standard Kubernetes selector to identify the component that the admin command should be run on.
+* Kubernetes (required): This is a Kubernetes map of selectors to identify the pod that the admin command should be run in.

 ### container
+* Replicated (required): This specifies the container in which to run the admin command.
+* Swarm: unavailable
-Available in all schedulers, required in the replicated scheduler.
-Unavailable in other schedulers.
-This is to specify the pod to run the admin command on in in the resource that matches the selector.
-If not supplied, the admin command will run on the first pod in the resource.
+* Kubernetes (optional): This specifies the container in the pod in which to run the admin command.
+If not supplied the first container will be chosen.